ahedzic/V2V_Communication_Networks/README.md

 	omnetpp

 Make sure to download Veins, then import it in the OMNet++ IDE by right-clicking in Project Explorer->Import->Existing projects into workspace->Veins folder.
-Download and do the same with this V2VSimulation project.
+Download and do the same with this V2VSimulation project, then right-click and select Build Project.
 Then download and install SUMO.

 To run, first start SUMO by typing command in the mingwenv console